 Timber floors were constrained by stunted spans and prone to developing draughty gaps and annoying squeaks; their intolerance to damp also rendered them vulnerable to attack from fungal decay and beetles.
 Concrete slabs fared little better, with a tendency to sink and crack over time, and a propensity to conduct cold into the home.

 Fortunately, in the intervening years, technology has leapt ahead, transforming the options available to domestic buildings.
-Over the forthcoming pages we explore the options available for both ground and first floors.
+Here, we explore the options available for both ground and first floors and the most important considerations to mull over before deciding on the right option for you.

 - Beam and block floors are the most popular solution when building a ground floor on self build sites.
 Concrete slabs are a good alternative for small extensions (where beam and block floors are uneconomic)